lab1092/blender-manual_ja/manual/physics/fluid/animation.rst

 Active
-   When Active transitions from 0.0 to something greater than 0 (such as between 0.1 and 1.0), the object's function (designated as an :guilabel:`Inflow`, or :guilabel:`Outflow`, etc.) resumes its effect.
+   When Active transitions from 0.0 to something greater than 0 (such as between 0.1 and 1.0), the object's function (designated as an *Inflow*, or *Outflow*, etc.) resumes its effect.
    Crossing down to 0.0 and then at some point, back up, re-establishes the effect and the resulting fluid sim.
    Use this for dripping, or any kind of intermittent inflow.
-   This active status also works for objects designated as :guilabel:`Outflow` and :guilabel:`Obstacle`, so you can also simulate (for example) a drain plugging up.
+   This active status also works for objects designated as *Outflow* and *Obstacle*, so you can also simulate (for example) a drain plugging up.

-You can also control the force settings of :guilabel:`Control` objects:
+You can also control the force settings of *Control* objects:

 AttrForceStr, AttrForceRa
    These curves control the values of the attraction force settings.